microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/03.welcome-user/readme.md

 - Bring up a terminal, navigate to `botbuilder-samples/samples/csharp_dotnetcore/03.welcome-user`
 - Type `dotnet run`.

-## Update packages

-- In Visual Studio right click on the solution and select "Restore NuGet Packages".
-- In Visual Studio Code type `dotnet restore`

 # Deploy this bot to Azure

 You can use the [MSBot](https://github.com/microsoft/botbuilder-tools) Bot Builder CLI tool to clone and configure any services this sample depends on.
 In order to install this and other tools, you can read [Installing CLI Tools](../../../Installing_CLI_tools.md).